Blues, greens and unexpected pairings — we lift the lid on the 2026 paint trends and how to use them in your home

 rear entrance to home colour drenched in rich burgundy

-For a bolder statement, burgundy is the colour of choice in interiors and on the catwalk (Image credit: Graham & Brown)
+For a bolder statement, burgundy is the colour of choice in interiors and follows on from its popularity on the catwalk (Image credit: Graham & Brown)

-Hot off the catwalk, this year's penchant for burgundy in the fashion industry has permeated into the world of interior design trends – which is often the case.
-The perfect shade for adding drama to a natural palette, its deep rich tones can be used across the home to good effect.
+Burgundy featured as a hot favourite in the fashion industry last year, and as is often the case, made its way into interior design trends as well.
+The perfect shade for adding drama to a natural palette, its deep rich tones can be used across the home.

-"Burgundy and red tones will make a confident return to both interior and exterior palettes," confirms Anna Hill, "offering a sense of warmth, depth and sophistication in our homes.
+"Burgundy and red tones are great for interior and exterior palettes," says Anna Hill, "offering a sense of warmth, depth and sophistication in our homes.

 "They bring a rich, timeless look that’s reminiscent of heritage architecture and natural materials, yet they’re being reimagined in fresher, more versatile ways for 2026," she explains.